taigner/simple-streamer/README.md

 Introduction
 ============

-simple-streamer is an DLNA server for streaming real-time transcoded videos.
+simple-streamer is a real-time transcoding DLNA server for streaming videos.
 Currently, it is developed for the [Sony KDL-40EX715](http://www.sony.de/support/de/product/KDL-40EX715).

 Getting Started
 ===============